artisticat1/obsidian-latex-suite/DOCS.md

 ### Snippet variables
 Snippet variables are used as shortcuts when writing snippets.
-Strings with the format `"${VARIABLE}"` will be replaced with the contents of  `VARIABLE` if it's defined (and left unchanged otherwise).
+In the `trigger` of a snippet, strings with the format `"${VARIABLE}"` will be replaced with the contents of the matching variable if it's defined, and left unchanged otherwise.

 Snippet variables can be changed in the settings, under **Advanced editor settings > Snippet variables**.
-They are defined using a JavaScript object.
-For your convince `VARIABLE`, `"VARIABLE"` and `"${VARIABLE}"` are all accepted.

  By default, the following variables are available for use in a `trigger`: